ChloeRickards/ChloeRickards.github.io/_pages/about.md

 **Programming Languages:** Python (NumPy, pandas, Matplotlib, Jupyter), R (tidyverse, ggplot, Shiny), SQL, Stan, MATLAB, Java, Markdown, LaTeX

-**Additional Skills:** Statistical analysis, Bayesian inference, Markov chain Monte Carlo, Mathematical modeling, Data visualization, Science communication, DNA sequencing, Adobe Suite, Microsoft Office
+**Additional Skills:** Statistical analysis, Bayesian inference, Markov chain Monte Carlo, Mathematical modeling, Data visualization, Science communication

-# Awards

-National Science Foundation Graduate Research Fellowship Program Winner (2020)

-University of California Santa Cruz Regent's Fellowship (2020)

-Coha-Gunderson Prize in Speculative Futures (2022)

 # Experience

 ### Graduate Student Researcher, 09/2020 – 09/2022, University of California Santa Cruz, Santa Cruz, CA
-* Estimated Infection Fatality Rate (IFR) of COVID-19 in New York City from serology, case, and death data
+*	Estimated Infection Fatality Rate (IFR) of COVID-19 in early 2020 from publicly available case and death data, resulting in the first IFR estimate for a United States population
-* Applied mathematical modeling and Bayesian statistics in R to infer undiagnosed infections from cases and deaths and then tested for maximum likelihood among IFR estimates
-* Assessed several IFRs across the globe for patterns in age-specific mortality and determined potential causes for the patterns observed, including wealth inequality and underlying conditions
+* Inferred undiagnosed infections using a Bayesian framework, while still accounting for age differences and variances in incubation and reporting delay distributions
+*	Compared global fatality rates to identify root causes for international differences in mortality outcomes, and found that income inequality is a major driving factor for mortality outcomes for people aged 40-60
+*	1st author on resulting publication; in review, with a preprint available at: https://bit.ly/3abTiVg

+### Postbac Student Researcher, 11/2019–08/2020, Stanford University, Stanford, CA
+* Aggregated qualitative data on the lifespans and environmental persistence of 150 parasites and pathogens; found that diseases with environmental components are more difficult to control and eradicate
+* Published findings available at: [https://bit.ly/3c30owl](https://bit.ly/3c30owl)

+### Undergraduate Student Researcher, 06/2015 – 06/2018, Stanford University, Stanford, CA
+* Constructed a stochastic model of the population genetics of the freshwater snail responsible for transmitting schistosomiasis, a Neglected Tropical Disease and a disease of poverty
+* Projected theoretical changes to local disease burden after introducing a CRISPR/Cas9-mediated gene drive designed to confer resistance to the snail hosts
-* Findings in review, with a preprint available at: [https://bit.ly/3abTiVg](https://bit.ly/3abTiVg)
+* Findings in review, with a preprint available at: [https://bit.ly/3Mxg4oa](https://bit.ly/3Mxg4oa)

 ### Teaching Assistant, 09/2020 – 08/2022, University of California Santa Cruz, Santa Cruz, CA
 * BIOE 109: Evolution, Fall 2020